coder/docs/admin/satellites/migration.md

 ### Step 3: Ensure connectivity

-Developers located in the corresponding regions should now be able to connect via the satellite's hostname, like `coder-sydney.example.com` for example, and have a low latency experience when connecting to the workspaces nearby.
+Developers should now be able to connect to their nearest region using the satellite's hostname (e.g., `coder-sydney.example.com`) and can expect low latency when using their workspaces.

-The `coder/workspace-provider` helm chart is not updated after release 1.20.
-To allow proper rollback opportunites the helm chart must stay deployed for the 1.21 release, and instructions on how to clean up this helm chart will be provided in the following 1.22 Coder release.
+> As of v1.21, Coder will no longer update the `coder/workspace-provider` Helm
+> chart.
+However, this Helm chart must stay deployed to allow for rollback
+> opportunities.
+Coder will issue instructions on how to remove this chart
+> beginning with v1.22.